 a) Marijuana 15 ng/ml

 b) Cocaine 150 ng/ml

 c) Opiates 300 ng/ml

 d) Phencyclidine 125 ng/ml

 e) Amphetamines 500 ng/ml

 f) Barbiturates 200 ng/ml

 g) Benzodiazepine 200 ng/ml

 h) Quaaludes (Methaqualine) 200 ng/ml

-- These cutoff levels are established consistent with the Mandatory Guidelines for Federal Drug Testing Programs and are subject to change by the Department of Health and Human Services (DHHS).
-When advances in technology or other considerations warrant identification of these substances in other concentrations and the Department of Health and Human Services (DHHS) changes the Mandatory Guidelines for Federal Drug Testing Programs, the Drug Testing thresholds enumerated above will be changed as of the same effective date. - These cutoff levels are established with acceptable certified laboratory testing standards and are subject to change when advances in technology or other considerations warrant identification of these substances in other concentrations and the certified laboratory standards are changed. - j.
+These cutoff levels are established consistent with the Mandatory Guidelines for Federal Drug Testing Programs and are subject to change by the Department of Health and Human Services (DHHS).
+When advances in technology or other considerations warrant identification of these substances in other concentrations and the Department of Health and Human Services (DHHS) changes the Mandatory Guidelines for Federal Drug Testing Programs, the Drug Testing thresholds enumerated above will be changed as of the same effective date.

+j.
 The selected contractor must use a Department of Health and Human Services certified laboratory.